top of page

 Each fish reacts differently to the new environment after shipping.
 Some might acclimate like a champ and act like nothing has happened.
 However, for some the typical behaviors are sluggish, bottom sitting, slimy, hide in a corner, swimming like they have swim bladder issues, not very interested in food, ect.

-Please leave the fish alone for at least 24 hours after releasing into the tank.
+Please leave the fish alone for at least 24 hours after releasing it into the tank.
 What we meant by that is please do not feed/treat the fish with any medications right away.
-We highly recommend adding aquarium salt at a rate of 3 lbs per 100 gallon and keeping tank temperature at 78-82 degree.
-The reason why will be stated below.
+We recommend adding aquarium salt at a rate of 3 lbs per 100 gallon and keeping tank temperature at 78-80 degree for the first couple days.
+Ideally, pH level should be in the range of 7-8.2

 WHAT DO I FEED MY FISH AFTER ACCLIMATING?